wesleywerner/listed/README.md

 Run `npm run build` to clean and release everything into `dist/`.
 The command `npm run watch` will monitor for changes and update the `dist/` directory, giving you a speedier workflow during development.

-Serve the files locally with the command `python -m SimpleHTTPServer` from inside the `/dist` directory, to `http://localhost:8000/`.
+Serve the files locally with the command `python -m SimpleHTTPServer` from inside the `/dist` directory.

+### Android Build

+To make the Android build you will need to install cordova (https://cordova.apache.org/), including all it's requirements for the Android platform.

+Now add the android platform to the build:

+  cordova platform add android

+You can check if your build requirements are met:

+  cordova requirements

+Finally to build the APK:

+  cordova build

+If you have the Android studio emulator installed, you can build and emulate with:

+  cordova run android

 # License